 I have had my own similar experience with this at Bahia Honda State Park in the the Florida Keys.
 I saw a Caribbean reef octopus (Octopus briareus) in the marina by our campsite and decided to watch him/her for a while.
 I put my finger in the water above the octopus and after a few minutes he actually reached out a tentacle and wrapped it around my hand, trying to pull me into the water!
 It was an amazing encounter.
 Here is a picture I got afterwards.

-Despite being able to change color, all octopi are colorblind.
+Despite being able to change color, all octopuses* are colorblind.
 Many other Cephalopods are as well.
 There are over 800 species!
 Though mollusks can be found in many ecosystems, cephalopods only live in the ocean with only one species tolerant to brackish water (the Brief squid, or Lolliguncula brevis).
-All of the others live in the salty sea.

-Cephalopods have a cartilaginous (made of cartilage) cranium or shell around their brain, and cuddle fish have a version of hard structure called cuttlebone that is made of aragonite crystal.
-You may find these in pet stores where they are commonly used as scratching surfaces for pet birds to chew on, as a way to supplement calcium.
+Most cephalopods have a cartilaginous (made of cartilage) cranium or shell around their brain, and cuddle fish have a version of hard structure called a cuttlebone that is made of aragonite crystal.
+You may find these in pet stores where they are commonly used for pet birds to chew on, as a way to supplement calcium.

 Squid also have, in a way, an internal exoskeleton.
 It is similar in shape to a cuttlebone, but instead made of chitin, which is a major material found in arthropod exoskeletons.